mgaitan/pytest-portion/README.rst

 In this case, the tests of all the directories are collected, but only a third (a different one!) of them will be actually executed on each worker.

-Note this balance if **by number of tests**, so if there is very slow tests in a particular portion, the duration may not be expected.
+Note this balance is **by number of tests**, so if there is very slow tests in a particular portion, the duration may not be expected.

 For a fine tuning, you could pass the portion in a more explicit way: